COVID-19 Preparedness Plan for Northstar Fashion Exhibitors

 Screening Prior to Entering the Market

-Prior to entering the market, Northstar plans to conduct temperature checks of every market attendee.
+Prior to entering the market, Northstar will conduct temperature checks of every market attendee.
 This will be done as a service to market attendees.
 Any person presenting with a temperature above 99.6 will be notified and advised to consider whether their symptoms (and any additional symptoms that the person may be presenting with) could be COVID-19 related.

 Northstar makes no representation that it or its staff have any medical training, and further warrants that it cannot make assertions of whether a person has COVID-19.
 Any temperature check completed of a market attendee is purely for the benefit of the attendee.